 Updated from 4:36 p.m.
 EST

-Disney (DIS) says it has yet to feel any ill effects from the U.S. housing downturn on its parks business, which is closely watched as a barometer of consumer confidence.
+(DIS - Get Report) says it has yet to feel any ill effects from the U.S. housing downturn on its parks business, which is closely watched as a barometer of consumer confidence.

 "So far, we're not seeing any effects from everything that's going on in the economy," said Disney CEO Bob Iger on a conference call with analysts that followed the company's fourth-quarter earnings release Thursday.
 "People are not giving up their family vacations, particularly to our Disney destinations."